JonasBuffington/CCSC-2025-AI-Programming-Winner/README.md

 ## Performance Results

 My prompt successfully guided the AI to build a highly efficient combinatiorial searching algorithm.
-On the provided stress-test data suite, using my own machine, the final program:
+On the provided *custom* stress-test data suite, using my own machine, the final program:
 * Found the optimal solution in **0.001 seconds**
 * Proved optimality by exploring the entire valid search space in **0.481 seconds**
 * Intelligently **pruned over 200,000** invalid states to efficiently solve the problem.